 But part of what makes lithium disilicate popular is that it’s also a very attractive material.
 It has the same kind of translucence as natural tooth material, making it very hard to distinguish from your natural teeth.

 Zirconia isn’t as pretty as lithium disilicate.
 It has a nice white color and can be dyed slightly to match your other teeth.
 But it does have the drawback of being relatively opaque.
 It looks good, generally, but not fully natural.

 What zirconia does have is unparalleled strength.
 Those few situations where lithium disilicate simply can’t stand up to the pressure–that’s when you need zirconia.
 It stands up to the worst punishments without chipping or cracking.

 Both of these materials are great choices.
-If you would like to learn more about what material is right for your dental crown, please call 201-343-4044 for an appointment with a River Edge cosmetic dentist at the River Edge Dental Center for General & Cosmetic Dentistry.
+If you would like to learn more about what material is right for your dental crown, please call 201-343-4044 for an appointment with Dr. Marlen Martirossian at River Edge Dental, New Jersey’s center for general & cosmetic dentistry.